darylldan/lolcode_interpreter/README.md

 ## Bugs on Testcases
 - Visible arguments are separated by `,` instead of `+` (Test Case 5)
 - Function parameters are not separated by `YR` and `AN YR` (Test Case 10)
+- Case 0 do not have a break statement, if intentional it will fallthrough to the default case (Test Case 8)
+- Visible arguments do not have a separator (should be `+`) (Test Case 8)
+- Used 'PRODUCKT' instead of 'PRODUKT', resulting into an unidentified keyword error (Test Case 8)